sahanajprakash/sahanajprakash/README.md

 ### 🌱 What do I do and What have I done?

+- I'm currently pursuing my Master's in Computer Software Engineering at [Northeastern University](https://www.northeastern.edu/)
-- I'm currently a Full Stack Developer [@synamedia](https://www.synamedia.com/)
+- Previously, Full Stack Developer [@synamedia](https://www.synamedia.com/)
-- I'm currently working with NextJS and also learning Rust for fun.
+- Lately been exploring data science and machine learning models for financial data.
-- HMU if you have a cool idea for the ChatGPT store, let's build together!
+- HMU if you're working on threejs.
+I need some inspiration.
 - Recipient of the Best Intern Award 2021 [@synamedia](https://www.synamedia.com/)